5 signs that you need a new air conditioner

 Older air conditioners generally require R-22 refrigerant, which is known to cause great damage to the environment.
 If your air conditioner uses this refrigerant, you should consider replacing it with a new one.

 Another reason for replacing the air conditioner with a one that doesn’t use R-22 is that the price of this refrigerant has increased considerably.
-In addition, the production of the refrigerant is slated to end in 2020.
-So, it’s best to take action early and replace the air conditioner.
+In addition, the production of the refrigerant has ended.
+You may still have access to the refrigerant if you have an older model that needs repairs but all new units come with the latest R410-A refrigerant.

 5. Consider the energy efficiency of the air conditioner (and the energy savings of a new air conditioner)